-(i) the specific areas within the geographical area occupied by the species, at the time it is listed in accordance with the provisions of section 1533 of this Act, on which are found those physical or biological features (I) essential to the conservation of the species and (II) which may require special management considerations or protection; and

-(ii) specific areas outside the geographical area occupied by the species at the time it is listed in accordance with the provisions of section 4 of this Act of this
+the specific areas within the geographical area occupied by the species, at the time it is listed in accordance with the provisions of section 1533 of this Act, on which are found those physical or biological features (I) essential to the conservation of the species and (II) which may require special management considerations or protection; and specific areas outside the geographical area occupied by the species at the time it is listed in accordance with the provisions of section 4 of this Act of this listing, but because the designation is more complicated than the listing decision, the Secretary is authorized to conclude that critical habitat is not then determinable, and may invoke a one-year extension.72

 The listing determination triggers the two primary protections afforded to species under the ESA.
-First, each federal agency must ensure that any action funded, authorized, or carried out by it does not likely jeopardize the continued existence of the species or adversely modify any critical habitat.73 This is by far the strongest provision of the ESA, indeed, of almost all laws.74 Second, each person is prohibited from taking an endangered species unless the Secretary has issued a permit to do $so.^{75}$ A taking is construed very broadly, to include habitat modification even without direct harm to an individual within a species.76 By virtue of the regulatory authority of the Secretary, this takings prohibition has been extended to include threatened species as well.77
+First, each federal agency must ensure that any action funded, authorized, or carried out by it does not likely jeopardize the continued existence of the species or adversely modify any critical habitat.73 This is by far the strongest provision of the ESA, indeed, of almost all laws.
+74 Second, each person is prohibited from taking an endangered species unless the Secretary has issued a permit to A taking is construed very broadly, to include habitat modification even without direct harm to an individual within a species.76 By virtue of the regulatory authority of the Secretary, this takings prohibition has been extended to include threatened species as well."

 In addition to these two requirements, the listing determination also sets in motion the machinery for conservation and recovery of the species.78 This includes the development and implementation of a recovery plan.
-Associated with recovery efforts are state cooperative agreements under section 6^{79} federal activities pursuant to section 7(a)(1)that go beyond the "no jeopardy" requirement of section 7(a)(2),80 and reintroduction of experimental populations under section 10(j).81 title, upon the determination by the Secretary that such areas are essential for the conservation of the species.
+Associated with recovery efforts are state cooperative agreements under section 6,79 federal activities pursuant to section 7(a)(1) that go beyond the "no jeopardy" requirement of section 7(a)(2), so and reintroduction of experimental populations under section 10(j).81 title, upon the determination by the Secretary that such areas are essential for the conservation of the species.